PM-Notes/Prince2/README.md

   - Project
   - Stage
   - Closure
-- Highlight Reports (preparted by PM using info from Checkpoint Reports (Team level), which are in turn produced as Work Packages are completed).
+- Highlight Reports (prepared by PM using info from Checkpoint Reports (Team level), which are in turn produced as Work Packages are completed).
 - Exception Reports
 - Issue Reports (early warning of any forecast deviation beyond tolerance levels, and issues requiring their attention).
 - Exception Assessment (jointly considers what action to take in a response to a forecast deviation).

 Project Manager
 - Authorisations
-  - Work Packages (including setting WP tollerances)
+  - Work Packages (including setting WP tolerances)
 - Progress Updates
   - Checkpoint reports from team managers or members
 - Exceptions and Changes (use of)